szolkaa/Automatic-linuxcnc-config-generators-for-ethercat/README.md

 To use the following programs on Windows/Linux, Python 3.14 with tkinter is required.

+Last stege Proposed configuration in INI generator is for absolute encoders with use of softlimits therefore before using automatic ini configuration, proper installation of the CIA402 homing component is required.

 <details>
 <summary id="1-xml-generator">1.
 XML Generator</summary>